dtipson/thenUse/README.md

         .thenUse('fadeTo',3000, 0.4, red.$ );

 /*
-redthenFadeThenUnred is now a thing that will return a function when you tell it what you're doing it all to */
+redthenFadeThenUnred is now a thing that will return a function whenever you tell it what you want to do all that to */

 var redtheHeaderthenFadeitThenUnred = $('header').use(redthenFadeThenUnred);